se-edu/se-book/specifyingRequirements/userStories/details/text.md

 </tip-box>

-:exclamation: It is recommended to confirm there is a concrete benefit even if you omit it from the user story.
-If not, we could end up adding features that have no real benefit.
+:bulb: It is recommended to confirm there is a concrete benefit even if you omit it from the user story.
+If not, you could end up adding features that have no real benefit.

-We can add more characteristics to the `{user role}` to provide more context to the user story.
+You can add more characteristics to the `{user role}` to provide more context to the user story.

 <tip-box>